9 Strategic Mistakes Trump and GOP Made on Health Care

 By contrast, Trump threatened lawmakers who didn’t sign on with re-election troubles of their own.
 Yet his outside political arm has yet to show its teeth.
 Its most memorable work so far has been a series of tweets and a commercial criticizing CNN’s Jim Acosta.
 Its leaders have been busy on Twitter, but it's tough to match millions in campaign cash with 140-character bursts.

 Trump trusted Ryan.
 The union of these two was always rocky.
 Trump is an outsider who has few unbendable political beliefs, while Ryan was a junior aide to Jack Kemp and student of his conservative ideology.
-Trump prides himself on being predictable whereas Ryan likes order and regimen.
+Trump prides himself on being unpredictable whereas Ryan likes order and regimen.
 Trump vamps his way to victories while Ryan met with reporters armed with a PowerPoint about their strategy.

 Ryan, who considered going to the University of Chicago to study economics, had hashed through details and legislative language with his trusted inner-circle at the Capitol.
 Asked about potential amendments and changes just after the New Year holiday, aides dismissed them.
 The plan Ryan had crafted was the plan.
 And the White House sent aides regularly to the Capitol for updates.